 The overall purpose of these guidelines is to help physicians manage adults with tuberculosis (TB)/human immunodeficiency virus (HIV) co-infection.
-Recommendations for the treatment of TB in HIV-positive adults are similar to those in HIV-negative adults.
+Recommendations for the treatment of TB in adults living with HIV are similar to those in HIV-negative adults.
 Of note, the term ‘HIV’ refers to HIV-1 throughout these guidelines.

-We aim to revise these guidelines in 2021.
+We aim to revise these guidelines by 2023.
 In the meantime, the writing group will confer at least annually to consider new information from high-quality studies and will issue revisions or updates should clinically important and relevant data become available.

 Bracchi M, van Halsema C, Post F et al. British HIV Association guidelines for the management of tuberculosis in adults living with HIV 2019.
 HIV Med 2019; 20 Suppl 6: s2-s83.